 end

-Parameters: reason (string) - optional reason for closing the trade
+Parameters: reason (string) - optional reason label

 if trade.pnl > 500 then trade:close("ProfitTargetHit") end